ttungl/feature-selection-for-machine-learning/README.md

     pred = rf.predict_proba(X_test)
     print('Random Forests roc-auc: {}'.format(roc_auc_score(y_test, pred[:,1])))
     ## output:
     ## Train set
 	## Random Forests roc-auc: 0.716244551855826
 	## Test set
 	## Random Forests roc-auc: 0.7011551996870431
 	```

 	- For regression problems:
-		- Basically, the process will be the same as in classification method, but we will change the scoring in SFS to be `r2`.
+		- Basically, the process will be the same as in classification method, but we will change the scoring method in SFS to be `r2`.

 ### Step backward feature selection